pierre-guillou/pdiags_bench/README.md

 * reduce the number of downloaded datasets (default max size: 1024MB)
 * reduce the resampling size (default: 192 for a grid of 192^3 vertices)

+### Replicability stamp
+For the replicability stamp, we provide below, for each section, a second set of commands which will restrict the benchmark to only a subset of the tests.
+This will therefore significantly reduce both storage space and computation time.
+For this version of the benchmark, please use a computer/virtual machine with
+* Ubuntu 20.04 (preferred)
+* at least 64GB of RAM (it might even swap)
+* at least 175GB of free disk space for storing the converted input datasets
+* at least 5h of computing time

 ## 1. Installing the dependencies

 ```sh